hustlermt/interview-wiremit-frontend/README.md

 http://127.0.0.1:8000
 ```

-### 6. **DATABASE**
+###  **DATABASE**

-Used the db.sqlite database, install an extention like SQLite Viewer to browse through and to also check you uploads.
+Used the db.sqlite database, install an extention like SQLite Viewer to browse through and to also check you uploads.*
 ---
 **Database Structure**
+---
 Tables Overview

 *users*